Too tired to think about dinner? How to reduce the mental load of food

 For many women, that constant low-level food admin is exhausting.
 And for good reason.
 Mental load is not just physical doing — it’s the invisible planning, organising, remembering, monitoring and decision-making that keeps life moving.

-So if you’re tired of constantly thinking about what to eat, this article is for you.
 I’m going to share some simple, practical strategies to help reduce that mental load and make eating well feel easier across the week — whether you’re feeding a family, cooking for a partner, or simply trying to look after yourself in the middle of a busy, full life.

 That’s why I think it can be so helpful to move away from the idea that eating well has to mean thinking up new meals all the time.
 Often, what helps more is having a few simple systems in place so that nourishing yourself takes less thought in the first place.

-This is why, when I work with clients, I am usually not trying to turn food into a more elaborate project.
+This is why, when I work with clients, I usually don't try to turn food into a more elaborate project.
 I am trying to make it simpler.
-Instead, I think it is often more helpful to ask:
+Instead, I think it is often more helpful to ask: How can we make eating well require less thought during the week?

 Stop planning every recipe

+You don’t need a fully formed meal plan in place to eat well.
 In reality, what often helps more is having the building blocks of simple meals in the house.
 That means:

 • Less: What exact recipe am I making on Thursday?